-How to import tasks?
+How to import briefs?

-If you have a list of tasks somewhere and you don't want to manually import them one by one to your project, you can compile them into a CSV file and then import all of them at once with ease.
+If you have a list of briefs somewhere and you don't want to manually import them one by one to your project, you can compile them into a CSV file and then import all of them at once with ease.

 The first one is by using Microsoft Excel to create your import file and then using the "Save as CSV" option to save it in the correct format.
 This method is pretty straightforward and you only have to remember a few rules.